davguij/rxios/README.md

 Rxios makes the awesome [axios](https://github.com/axios/axios) library reactive, so that it's responses are returned as [RxJS](https://github.com/ReactiveX/rxjs) observables.

+## RxJS 6 Alpha

+Note that this version of Rxios is built against [RxJS 6 Alpha 3](https://github.com/ReactiveX/rxjs#rxjs-6-alpha) or greater as a peer dependency.
+Breaking changes might occur, both in Rxios and RxJS.

 ### Observables?
 Why?

 Regular promises are cool, especially for HTTP requests in async/await functions.